-The resident at flat number 27 provided information on the flat entrance door.
+The resident at flat number 1 provided information on the flat entrance door.
 Although this was a nominal timber door, there was no self-closer fitted.
 This should be rectified when the door replacement programme commences.

 10) The electrical cupboard for the building is located on the ground floor, it opens onto the means of escape corridor.
+Combustible items should be removed from the cupboard.